 \subsection{Related work}

-Our work builds on a rich line of line of literature at the intersection of microeconomics and machine learning.
-The richness is not surprising---many real world systems are economic and multi-agent in nature, and decisions taken by or for one agent should be weighed against the considerations of others, especially when these agents have competing goals.
-The majority of this work is in auction-like settings.
-As in our work, several authors study online learning formulations to handle situations where agent preferences are not known a priori, but can be learned from repeated interactions~\citep{dudik2017oracle,kakade2010optimal,balcan2016sample,babaioff2013multi,athey2013efficient,kandasamy2020mechanism}.
-Our setting departs from this existing work as we wish to learn agent preferences in an exchange economy, with a focus on designing fair division mechanisms.
+Our work builds on a rich line of literature at the intersection of microeconomics and machine learning.
+This richness is not surprising: many real world systems are economic and multi-agent in nature, where decisions taken by or for one agent are weighed against the considerations of others, especially when these agents have competing goals such as in resource allocation, matching markets, and in auction-like settings.

-Since the seminal work of~\citet{varian1973equity}, the fair division of multiple resource types has received significant attention in the game theory, economics, and computer systems literatures.
-One of the most common perspectives on this problem is as an exchange economy (or as a Fisher market, which is a special case of an exchange economy)~\citep{varian1973equity,mas1995microeconomic, gutman2012, crockett2008learning, tiwari2009competitive, budish2017course, babaioff2019fair, babaioff2021competitive}.
-In addition to this theoretical literature, fair-allocation mechanisms have been deployed in practical data-center resource-allocation tasks~\citep{zahedi2018amdahl}.
-Additionally, there have been applications of other market-based resource allocation schemes for data centers and power grids~\citep{lai2005tycoon,wolski2001analyzing, hindman2011mesos, kubernetes, yarn}.
+As in this work, several works have studied online learning formulations to handle situations where the agents' preferences are not known a priori, but can be learned from repeated interactions~\citep{dudik2017oracle,kakade2010optimal,balcan2016sample,babaioff2013multi,athey2013efficient,kandasamy2020mechanism}.
+Our setting departs from these as we wish to learn agent preferences in an exchange economy, with a focus on designing fair division mechanisms.

-Another line of work has studied fair division when the resources in question are perfect complements; some examples include dominant resource fairness and its variants~\citep{ghodsi2011dominant,parkes2015beyond, gutman2012,ghodsi2013choosy, li2013egalitarian,dolev2012no}.
-The assumption of perfect complement resource types leads to computationally simple mechanisms.
-However, in many practical applications, there is ample substitutability between resources, and hence the above mechanisms can be inappropriate.
-For example, in compute clusters, CPUs and GPUs are often interchangeable for many jobs, albeit with different performance characteristics.
+Since the seminal work of~\citet{varian1973equity}, fair division of multiple resource types has received significant attention in the game theory, economics, and computer systems literature.
+One of the most common perspectives on this problem is as an exchange economy (or as a Fisher market, which is a special case of an EE).
+Moreover, fair allocation mechanisms have been deployed in many practical resource allocation tasks when compute resources are shared by multiple users.
+Due to space constraints, we defer a more detailed overview on this line of works in Appendix~\ref{app:EE-background}.